justinmnge/justinmnge/README.md

   </ul>
 </div>

 I'm a software developer with 16+ years of leadership experience in the Canadian Armed Forces, where I honed my skills in analytical thinking, problem-solving, and strategic communication.
-I bring a disciplined, results-driven approach to building reliable software solutions using Go, Python, Docker, Kubernetes, PostgreSQL, and GCP, with experience in CI/CD pipelines, while expanding into the JavaScript ecosystem.
+I bring a disciplined, results-driven approach to building reliable software solutions using Go, TypeScript, Docker, Kubernetes, PostgreSQL, and GCP, with experience in CI/CD pipelines, while expanding into the JavaScript ecosystem.

 I'm also passionate about indie game development - crafting immersive digital experiences that blend creativity with code.
 I thrive in collaborative environments where I can contribute to innovative projects and help teams turn ambitious ideas into reality.